 And we are here to help in both preventing and responding to safety incidents whenever and wherever we are needed.

 The Community Safety Department provides 24 hours/365 day services.
 Our staff are extensively trained and are here to help community members with their safety needs.
 You may experience a health emergency or you may need safe escorts in the evening to get around campus by calling upon goSAFE.
 Perhaps you require safety planning for campus events or personal safety tips.
 Whatever your safety need, we are here to help.

 Our services include diverse channels to communicate with you regarding safety incidents or events, including our website, emails and LCD screens.
 You can in turn reach us by contacting York Security Services by phone at 416-736-5333 (ext.
 33333) for urgent matters and 416-650-8000 (ext.
 58000) for general inquiries.
 There are also emergency phones located across our campuses which will connect you with security, in the event you have an immediate need.

 The subway station openings are one of many initiatives taking place on our campuses this year.
-Last year, we undertook a pan-university consultation process to build a community-driven vision and strategy for safety at York.
-We have completed over 70 consultations across both the Keele and Glendon campuses and the strategy will be launched this year.
+Last year, we undertook a pan-University consultation process to build a community-driven vision and strategy for safety at York University.
+We have completed more than 70 consultations across the Keele and Glendon campuses and the strategy will be launched this year.
 We will advise you of the date of the launch.
 This is your strategy and we hope to see you there.